 Should you use your chainsaw around dogs and other pets?

-My dog is beside me no matter what I’m trying to do, and that includes using the chainsaw.
+My dog is beside me no matter what I’m trying to do, including using the chainsaw.

 The noise doesn’t seem to bother Bingo, the spinning chain spitting out sawdust is no problem, and the fumes and dust are all good, in his opinion!